Wael-Kaddoura/Facebook-Clone/README.md

 # Facebook-Clone

-A facebook clone that has the basic social media platform features:
+A Facebook clone that has the basic social media platform features:

   - Users are able to create accounts (Sign Up)
   - Users are able to login